yuwunii/ReplayBufferGuide/README.md

 # Copy These Settings

 Setting to change and copy.
 If setting not mentioned then ignore unless you want to change it.

+## Main OBS Window
+Setting up basic settings

+- Create a Scene and name it whatever you want
+- Add a new source and pick Display Capture
+  - This will be the main thing Replay Buffer will capture.
+Add new sources to have OBS capture specific things as needed.

+- Click the Gear under Audio Mixer
+  - This is where you can control the gain on your own microphone and desktop audio if needed.

+- Scene transition: switch between Fade and Cut if you want

 ## General